Thierry Gilardi: Biography

 Gilardi was born in Saint-Germain-en-Laye, Yvelines to a family of Italian ancestry.
 He was an avid reader of the French sports newspaper L'Équipe from the age of six.
 He had always been passionate about sport, especially Rugby Union.
 He began playing at 11 years old at the Saint-Germain-en-Laye school of rugby and continued to play until the age of 28.

 In an interview with reporter Nicolas Augot about rugby, for a special edition of the French monthly magazine Attitude Rugby focused on Stade Français, he said: "Saint-Germain-en-Laye is the chief town of the Yvelines, in the Île-de-France.
-We must not forget that the Île-de-France Rugby Commity is the biggest in France by the number of licensed players and that the Saint-Germain-en-Laye club was the nursery for such players as the French fly-half, 'Franck Mesnel.'"
+We must not forget that the Île-de-France rugby community is the biggest in France by the number of licensed players and that the Saint-Germain-en-Laye club was the nursery for such players as the French fly-half, Franck Mesnel."

 He was married and the father of three children.
 Along with his career as a journalist, he was, at the beginning of the 1990s, the president of Saint-Germain-en-Laye rugby club, before handing over the role to Marcel Martin.
 From 1997, he was vice-president of Stade Français rugby club.